Election Day Polling Location

 Sky Candy is an Election Day polling place this year!
-We will not be open for the Early Voting period (Tuesday, 10/13 – Friday, 10/30), only for Election Day itself.
+We will not be open for the Early Voting period (Monday, 10/24 – Friday, 11/4), only for Election Day itself.

 Travis County has open voting, so if you are registered to vote in Travis County, you may vote at any polling location with the county.
 There is also specific information for senior voters and voters with special needs, including curbside voting, photo ID disability exemptions, and need for an interpreter, located here.

-In order to vote in Texas, you need to be registered to vote by October 5th.
+In order to vote in Texas, you need to be registered to vote by October 11th.
 This includes ensuring that your current address is updated.
-If registering by mail, your registration should be postmarked by October 5th.
-Texas does not currently offer online voter registration.
-You are eligible to register to vote if you meet all of the following criteria.
+If registering by mail, your registration should be postmarked by October 11th.
+Check to see if you’re registered and verify your information through the Texas Secretary of State’s website.

-You are a United States citizen.
+- You are a United States citizen.

-You are a resident of the county where you submit the application.
+- You are a resident of the county where you submit the application.

-You are not a convicted felon still in the middle of your sentence, probation, or parole.
+- You are not a convicted felon still in the middle of your sentence, probation, or parole.
 (You are still eligible to vote if your felony conviction is in the middle of an active appeal.
 After completing your sentence, probation, a/o parole, you will have to re-register to vote and be prepared to show proof that you have complied with your sentencing requirements.)

-You have not been declared by a court exercising probate jurisdiction to be either totally mentally incapacitated or partially mentally incapacitated without the right to vote.
+- You have not been declared by a court exercising probate jurisdiction to be either totally mentally incapacitated or partially mentally incapacitated without the right to vote.

 In Texas, you need one of seven acceptable forms of photo ID.

-Texas drivers license
+- Texas drivers license

-Texas election ID certificate
+- Texas election ID certificate

-Texas personal ID card
+- Texas personal ID card

-Texas handgun license
+- Texas handgun license

-U.S. citizenship certificate with photo
+- U.S. citizenship certificate with photo

-U.S. military ID card with photo
+- U.S. military ID card with photo

-U.S. passport (book or card)
+- U.S. passport (book or card)

 Make certain that your name and address on your ID match your voter registration before you head out to vote.
 Don’t have and can’t reasonably obtain one of the acceptable forms of photo ID?
 You may qualify for a Reasonable Impediment Declaration by showing a copy or original of one of the following supporting forms of identification.

-Certified domestic birth certificate or court admissible birth document
+- Certified domestic birth certificate or court admissible birth document

-Current utility bill
+- Current utility bill

-Government document with your name and address + your voter registration certificate
+- Government document with your name and address + your voter registration certificate

 Other Things You’ll Need

-You will likely need a face covering (well-fitting mask covering the mouth and nose) to enter a polling place and may also want to bring hand sanitizer.
+You may need a face covering (well-fitting mask covering the mouth and nose) to enter a polling place and may also want to bring hand sanitizer.
 Polling places will attempt to have both items for those who forget or don’t have access to them, but their availability cannot be guaranteed.